SoneyBun/SunCalc/README.md

 >The functions found in gray cannot be used in the CodeHS Variant.

-## CodeHS Variant

-The [CodeHS variant of SunCalc](https://bit.ly/SunCalcTesting) can handle the same math.
-However, due to CodeHS limitations, the functions auto open is removed, and many cases for functions had to be removed for memory reasons.

 ## Developers

 SunCalc was made thanks to [SoneyBun](https://github.com/SoneyBun) and [Skeledan](https://github.com/TheRealSkeledan).
 It is actively getting updated.
 Find more or even talk to us in the Discord server.